wanyuenmei/quilt/README.md

 multi-node MEAN stack app can be both time consuming and costly, but Quilt simplifies this process.

-With Quilt, it takes less than 10 lines of JavaScript code to set up a replicated Node.js application, connect it to MongoDB, and hook it up with a web proxy:
+With Quilt, it takes fewer than 20 lines of JavaScript code to set up a replicated Node.js application, connect it to MongoDB, and hook it up with a web proxy: